ppone/docs/accounting/netsuite.md

    [![Integration Settings](/docs/img/netsuite-create-accesstoken.png)](/docs/img/netsuite-create-accesstoken.png)

-2. Select *INVOICED* as the application name, the user from the previous step as the user, and *Webservices-Invoiced* as the role.
+2. Select *Invoiced* as the application name, the user from the previous step as the user, and *Invoiced Integration* as the role.

    [![Integration Settings](/docs/img/netsuite-add-access-token.png)](/docs/img/netsuite-add-access-token.png)